STEM+M CONNECT Program

-The Pathway Programs at Tufts University School of Medicine and the Tufts Graduate School of Biomedical Sciences serve students interested in the fields of medicine and biomedical sciences.
+The Pathway and Enrichment Programs at Tufts University School of Medicine and the Tufts Graduate School of Biomedical Sciences serve students interested in the fields of medicine and biomedical sciences.

 Our programs begin with youth in middle school and high school by providing interesting and informative courses for those who take an early interest in medicine or biomedical sciences.
 If students choose to pursue these fields, support and services continue through college and post undergraduate studies.